 General Course Information

-Course Code ENV BIOL 3505 Course Marine Biology III Coordinating Unit School of Biological Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Corequisites ENV BIOL 3010 Incompatible ENV BIOL 3500 Assumed Knowledge ENV BIOL 3221; ENV BIOL 2530; ENV BIOL 2502 Restrictions Available to BSc (Marine Biology) students Course Description This course aims to provide an understanding of the patterns of abundance and diversity of marine plants and animals and the processes that structure these patterns.
+Course Code ENV BIOL 3505 Course Marine Biology III Coordinating Unit School of Biological Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Incompatible ENV BIOL 3500 Restrictions Available to students specializing in Marine Biology Course Description This course aims to provide an understanding of the patterns of abundance and diversity of marine plants and animals and the processes that structure these patterns.
 The course focuses on the practical measurement and interpretation used to assess variation in ecological pattern and process, with some emphasis on human driven impacts.
 Particular emphasis is placed on temperate coasts for which the Australian population is largest and most dense, and its coastal-ocean problems are most expensive and intense.
 This course involves field trips and laboratory research that responds to tests of hypotheses that are developed during tutorials.

 Course Coordinator: Professor Sean ConnellPROFESSOR SEAN CONNELL